-In the case of this ten-year marriage, cultural differences were either minimal or promptly overcome.
+In many cases, culture and class is a major factor in the breakup of international relationships.
+(Link) (Link) But in the case of this ten-year marriage, cultural differences were either minimal or promptly overcome.
 This impressed me so much that in 1997 I asked Hillary (the name she chose as an English student) for an interview to include in the dating chapter of the textbook I was writing for Korean students.
 Oddly, when we discussed the chapter, my students invariably told me she didn’t look Korean—maybe Japanese—I think because of her long, curly hair and her grin.
 Or maybe it wasn’t her looks but her words.

 Some Western men think Asian women are obedient—until they find out differently—but I guess, in general, Asian women are still more obedient than Western women.
 Rick isn’t like that, anyway.
 I’m pretty sure he doesn’t expect obedience from me.
 He can do everything around the house—he cooks, and he does dishes…everything.
 I think I’m pretty lucky.